gmedeirosnet/Kubernetes/README.md

 # Kubernetes
-Templates for design new K8s
+Templates for design and storing, tracking, and collaborating on software projects, using Docker containers in a CI/CD Pipeline methodology.